ethereum-optimism/optimism/specs/guaranteed-gas-market.md

 The **guaranteed gas** is composed of a gas stipend, and of any guaranteed gas the user would like to purchase (on L1) on top of that.

 Guaranteed gas on L2 is bought in the following manner.
-An L2 gas price is calculated via a 1559 style gas market.
-The total amount of ETH required to buy that gas is then calculated (`guaranteed gas * L2 deposit basefee`).
+An L2 gas price is calculated via an EIP-1559 style algorithm.
+The total amount of ETH required to buy that gas is then calculated as (`guaranteed gas * L2 deposit basefee`).
 The contract then accepts that amount of ETH (in a future upgrade) or (only method right now), burns an amount of L1 gas that corresponds to the L2 cost (`L2 cost / L1 Basefee`).
+The L2 gas price for guaranteed gas is not synchronized with the basefee on L2 and will likely be different.

 ## Gas Stipend

-To offset the gas spent on the deposit event, we credit the amount of gas spent on the metering step times the current basefee to the cost of the L2 gas.
-The amount of gas is selected to represent the cost to the user.
-If the ETH price of the gas (gas times current L1 baseefee) is greater than the requested guaranteed gas times the L2 gas price, no L1 gas is burnt.
+To offset the gas spent on the deposit event, we credit `gas spent * L1 basefee` ETH to the cost of the L2 gas, where `gas spent` is the amount of L1 gas spent processing the deposit.
+If the ETH value of this credit is greater than the ETH value of the requested guaranteed gas (`requested guaranteed gas * L2 gas price`), no L1 gas is burnt.

 ## Limiting Guaranteed Gas

-The total amount of guaranteed gas that can be bought in a single L1 block must be limited to prevent a denial of service attack against L2 as well as allow the total amount of guaranteed gas to be below the L2 block gas limit.
+The total amount of guaranteed gas that can be bought in a single L1 block must be limited to prevent a denial of service attack against L2 as well as ensure the total amount of guaranteed gas stays below the L2 block gas limit.

 We set a guaranteed gas limit of 8,000,000 gas per L1 block and a target of 2,000,000 gas per L1 block.
-These numbers enabled occasional large transactions while staying within our target and maximum gas usage on l2.
+These numbers enabled occasional large transactions while staying within our target and maximum gas usage on L2.

-## 1559 Fee Market

-To reduce [Priority Gas Auctions](./glossary.md#priority-gas-auction) and accurately price gas, we implement a 1559 style fee market on L1 with the following pseudocode.
-We also use this opporunity to place a hard limit on the amount of guaranteed gas that is provided.
+Because the amount of guaranteed L2 gas that can be purchased in a single block is now limited, we implement an EIP-1559-style fee market to reduce congestion on deposits.
+By setting the limit at a multiple of the target, we enable deposits to temporarily use more L2 gas at a greater cost.

 ```python
 # Pseudocode to update the L2 Deposit Basefee and cap the amount of guaranteed gas